 Step 1b: New to MVCC students: Complete the MVCC placement test prior to March 1.
 In order to be considered for admission into the Nursing Program, candidates must complete the MVCC Placement Test and receive an eligible score on the math portion that will allow the student to enroll in MA108 or MA110.
 Students may be exempt from taking certain portions of the placement test based on the college's "Placement Testing Exemption Policy," which can be found at www.mvcc.edu/placement-testing-exemption-policy.

 Step 2: The appropriate ATI TEAS V and/or STEP test scores are required by the application deadlines.
-Applicants must register and pay for the ATI TEAS V test, see the following link for information and dates offered. http://www.mvcc.edu/placement-testing1/teas-exam-information
+Applicants must register and pay for the ATI TEAS V test.
+See the following link for information and testing dates: http://www.mvcc.edu/placement-testing1/teas-exam-information

-LPN applicants are required to take the LPN ATI STEP exam before submitting their application, see the following link on the MVCC webpage for STEP test dates: www.atitesting.com/ati_next_gen/customecom/BrowseSessions.aspx?stf=10&ssf=34&stype=6&city=Utica
+LPN applicants are required to take the LPN ATI STEP exam before submitting their application.
+See the following link on the MVCC webpage for STEP testing dates: www.atitesting.com/ati_next_gen/customecom/BrowseSessions.aspx?stf=10&ssf=34&stype=6&city=Utica

 Applicants must take the indicated ATI TEAS V and/or STEP within two years of application date, 2 times only.
 We require a minimum adjusted individualized score on the TEAS V test of 58.7 to be considered for the program.

-Step 3: After taking the TEAS V and/or STEP test, contact the Advisement Center (315) 731-5710 to schedule an appointment with the assigned Healthcare Careers Advisor to continue the Nursing Program application process.
+Step 3: After taking the TEAS V and/or STEP test, contact the Advisement Center at (315) 731-5710 to schedule an appointment with the assigned Healthcare Career Advisor to continue the Nursing Program application process.